hoddmimes/Distributor/README.md

 ## Subject Names

 All information published by publisher application have an associated subject name.
-And in order for subscriber application to receive data they must setup subscriptions on subjects that they have and interest in.
+And in order for subscriber application to receive data they must setup a subscriptions on the subjects that they have and interest in.

 Subject names are hieratical string like _“/foo/bar/fie”_.
 The “/” characters is used to separate levels.
 A subject name could have an arbitrary number of levels.